Skip to main content

 Semla

-Sweet cardamom-spiced bun filled with almond paste and whipped cream, traditionally eaten before Lent on Shrove Tuesday (Fettisdagen) but now enjoyed throughout the Lenten season.
+A cardamom-spiced bun filled with almond paste and whipped cream.
+It was meant for Shrove Tuesday (Fettisdagen) before Lent, but these days bakeries sell it right through the Lenten weeks.

 Janssons frestelse